A data structure for monomial ideals with applications to signature Gr\"obner bases: Introduction

-Representing a monomial ideal by a list of generators is the most obvious data structure.
-An ideal $I \subseteq \K[x_1,\dots,x_n]$ is stored as a list $(m_1,\dots,m_r)$ of generators, and each monomial is represented by its exponent vector in~$\N^n$.
-Inserting a new monomial amounts to appending it to this list, and therefore takes time~$O(1)$, ignoring the possible maintenance of minimality.
-Answering a membership query for a monomial $m$ requires testing whether $m_i \mid m$ for each generator $m_i$.
-Assuming that comparing exponents is $O(1)$ per variable, each divisibility test costs $O(n)$, so one membership query costs $O(rn)$, where~$n$ is the number of variables and~$r$ the number of generators.
+The most obvious data structure for a monomial ideal is a list of generators.
+An ideal $I \subseteq \K[x_1,\dots,x_n]$ is stored as $(m_1,\dots,m_r)$, with monomials represented by exponent vectors in~$\N^n$.
+Insertion amounts to appending to the list, and thus takes time~$O(1)$, ignoring maintenance of minimality.
+A membership query for a monomial $q$ tests whether $m_i \mid q$ for each generator $m_i$.
+Assuming exponent comparisons cost $O(1)$ per variable, each divisibility test costs $O(n)$, so one query costs $O(rn)$.

-With a different space--time tradeoff, we may represent a monomial ideal~$I\subseteq \K[x_1,\dotsc,x_n]$ generated by monomials with partial degrees bounded by some~$D \geq 0$ by an~$n$-dimensional array~$A$ of booleans such that~$A[i_1]\dotsb[i_n]$ is \emph{true} if and only if~$x_1^{i_1} \dotsb x_n^{i_n}$ is in~$I$ for all~$0 \leq i_k \leq D$.
-This representation uses $(D+1)^n$ boolean entries and supports membership queries in time~$O(n)$: given a monomial $m$ with exponent vector $(i_1,\dotsc,i_n)$, we compute $j_k = \min(i_k, D)$ and read~$A[j_1]\dotsb[j_n]$.
-However, inserting a new generator can be costly: to preserve the ideal property one has to set to \emph{true} the array entries corresponding to all multiples of this generator with exponents bounded by~$D$, which costs~$\Theta(D^n)$ in the worst case.
-Moreover, the space consumption makes this naive representation impractical beyond small examples.
+With a different space--time tradeoff, we may represent a monomial ideal~$I\subseteq \K[x_1,\dotsc,x_n]$ generated in partial degrees at most~$D$ by an~$n$-dimensional boolean array with $(D+1)^n$ entries, indexed by tuples $(i_1,\dots,i_n)$ with $0 \le i_k \le D$, such that~$A[i_1]\dotsb[i_n]$ is \emph{true} if and only if~$x_1^{i_1} \dotsb x_n^{i_n}$ is in~$I$.
+This representation supports membership queries in time~$O(n)$: given a monomial $q$ with exponent vector $(i_1,\dotsc,i_n)$, we compute $j_k = \min(i_k, D)$ and read~$A[j_1]\dotsb[j_n]$.
+However, inserting a new generator can be costly: to preserve the ideal property, all entries corresponding to multiples of~$q$ must be set to \emph{true}, which costs~$\Theta(D^n)$ in the worst case.
+The space consumption also makes this naive representation impractical beyond small examples.

-\paragraph*{Contribution} We propose \emph{monomial divisibility diagrams (MDD)} as a new data structure for representing monomial ideals.
+\paragraph*{Contribution} We propose \emph{monomial divisibility diagrams (MDDs)} as a data structure for monomial ideals.
 An MDD for an ideal~$I$ is a compact encoding of the corresponding $n$-dimensional array~$A$ considered above as a directed acyclic graph.
 If the partial degrees of the generators are bounded by~$D$, membership in a monomial ideal can be decided in time~$O(n \log D)$ using an MDD, independently of the number of generators.
-MDDs are cousins of \emph{binary decision diagrams (BDD)}, a data structure used to represent boolean functions~$\left\{ 0, 1\right\}^n \to \left\{ 0,1 \right\}$ \parencite{Knuth_2011}.
-We implemented this data structure in \emph{AlgebraicSolving.jl} and obtained significant speed-ups.
+MDDs are cousins of \emph{binary decision diagrams (BDDs)}, which represent boolean functions~$\left\{ 0, 1\right\}^n \to \left\{ 0,1 \right\}$ \parencite{Knuth_2011}.
+We implemented MDDs in \emph{AlgebraicSolving.jl} and obtained significant speed-ups over the previous divmask implementation.